Free Excel formula generator with syntax checker

 To return more than one result at a time, you can use a dynamic array formula.
 They are excellent for filtering rows, generating unique values, sorting tables, stacking ranges, and creating cleaner dashboards.

-Features like FILTER, UNIQUE, SORT, SORTBY, SEQUENCE, VSTACK and HSTACK ease complex spreadsheets and eliminate the need for manual copying and pasting.
+Features like FILTER, UNIQUE, SORT, SORTBY, SEQUENCE, VSTACK, and HSTACK ease complex spreadsheets and eliminate the need for manual copying and pasting.

 Error Checking Functions: Empty, Repeat